SPORT-WALES HOME - RUGBY RELICS HOME

 DUATHLON - (Run/Bike)

 Always one of my strongest sports I won several duathlons in South Wales in the late 1980s & early 1990s.
-The Bynea Biathlon as it was then called was my first duathlon where I lost out to team mate Martyn Hughes, after that I won the race 3 or 4 times, finishing second on another 2 or 3 occasions.
+The Bynea Biathlon as it was then called was my first duathlon where I lost out to team mate Martyn Hughes, after that I won the race 2 or 3, finishing second on another 2 or 3 occasions.
 I won events at Worcester and Hereford in successive weeks, the Hereford victory was one of my best results, I beat, British Ironman champion Chris Ray into second and Welsh Triathlon champion Phil Kibble into 3rd.
 In 1994 I won the Welsh Sprint Championship and represented Wales in 1995.

 I took up Marathon Kayaking to compliment Quadrathlon, it was after all the 4th discipline.
 This sport is not easy, unlike any other forms of kayaking, the marathon kayak does one thing, it goes in a straight line.
 I struggled with balance throughout my career and in the first 6 months of having a marathon kayak I spent most of the time in the water swimming with it.
 Likewise in most of my early races I fell out on most.
 I was selected to represent Wales in 3 events but only ended up doing the 'Tour of Scotland' because of other commitments.
 I won my only kayak race on the River Usk (near Newport), an 8 mile race, the last 3 miles against the incoming tide.
 Not a sport I greatly enjoyed but a necessary evil for Quadrathlon.